MikhailFedulov/31257_G3/Assessment 1.md

 ___

 ## Agile Methodology Utilization in Project Solution Development
-To produce this document, agile methodologies and Design Thinking steps were used by the team.
-This allowed the team to structure the approach to problem solving and information gathering.
-The development process was split into 4 iterations, each one week long, that were used to gather and analyse valuable insights.
-Early in the process the team establish communication channels with various stakeholders which accelerated the process of the information gathering.
-The team communicated clearly with all stakeholders throughout the 4 iterations to ensure transparency and accuracy of information exchanged.
+The development process was split into 4 iterations, each one week long, that were used to gather and analyse valuable insights as well as generate a range of possible solutions.
+To produce this document, agile methodologies and Design Thinking steps were used by the team throughout all 4 iterations.
+By using the first three steps of the Design Thinking process (Empathise, Define, Ideate), the team was able to structure the approach to problem solving and information gathering.

-As part of the design thinking step 2 the team conduct clients role play interviews, the script can be found in the Appendix C
+The team began DT Step 1 simultaneously with the first iteration.
+Early in the process the team established communication channels with various stakeholders which accelerated the process of the information gathering.
+During this phrase, the team communicated with the client and conducted client role play interviews (see Appendix C).
+Furthermore the team created empathy maps and prioritised the stakeholders to better understand the project landscape.

+During the Step 2 of the DT, the team was able to better understand the client’s situation and define the problem statement along with the project objectives.
+Additionally, Point-of-View statements were gathered from all stakeholders.

+With Step 3 of the DT, the team began the ideation phase where ideas were generated, and How-Might-We statements produced.
+This stage defined what a potential solution might look like which will be passed on to the project implementation team.

+The team communicated clearly with all stakeholders throughout the 4 iterations to ensure transparency and accuracy of the information exchanged.
+The Design Thinking process played a vital role in this report development and provided needed structure to comply with the best industry practices.

+**What went well:**
+The team was able to quickly communicate with the client and understand individual stakeholder needs.
+Additionally, the team showed high efficiency in developing necessary workproducts for the project.

+**What could be improved:**
+Due to limited experience with the Design Thinking process the team spent longer than originally planned on the Empathise stage.
+This led to delays in other parts of the report development and general confusion amongst the team.
+In the future, the team should use this experience and plan accordingly to better manage client’s expectations.

-Below are the objectives that were set for each iteration.
+Below are the objectives that were set for each iteration (See Appendix D for Trello Screenshots):

-Sprint 1:
-Identify stakeholders
-Define problem & Objectives
-Empathy Map
-POVs
-Backlog
-Introduction
-Stakeholder power-interest Grid
-Questions to Stakeholders
-Assumptions

-Sprint 2:
-List assumptions
-Prioritised Backlog
-Stakeholder interviews
-Finish POVs

-Spring 3:
-Competitive advantage
-Risks (possible effects if the project fails) Assumptions modify
-Explain agile methodology
-Workproducts 1 - develop Use Cases
-Workproducts 2 - develop Use Case Diagram
-Workproducts 3 - develop Activity Diagram
-Workproducts 4 - develop Class Diagram
-Workproducts 5 - develop Collaborative diagram
-Workproducts 6 - develop UI mockups

-Sprint 4:
-Finish Workproducts 1 - develop Use Cases
-Finish Workproducts 2 - develop Use Case Diagram Finish Workproducts 3 - develop Activity Diagram Finish Workproducts 5 - develop Collaborative diagram Competitive advantage
-Design thinking principle
-Risks (possible effects if the project fails)

 ___